Theresienkirche

 Hoch über Innsbruck befindet sich die Wallfahrtskirche zur Heiligen Theresia vom Kinde Jesu.
 Der private Verein Mariabrunn built a chapel around a relic and an image of St Theresa in the 1920s.
 Theresa of Lisieux had died of tuberculosis only a few years earlier after a short but all the more pious life and had been canonised by Pius X at lightning speed.
 The large number of pilgrims asking St Theresa for help made it necessary to build a church.

 In 1931, the association organised a competition, which was won by architect Wilhelm Stigler (1903 - 1976).
 He was able to prevail in the competition with his design against masters such as Clemens Holzmeister and Franz Baumann.
-However, as his project plan exceeded the meagre funds available for construction in the post-war period, Siegfried Thurner's design, which was somewhat more economical, was realised without further ado.
+However, as his project plan exceeded the meagre funds available for construction in the post-war period, Siegfried Thurner's design, which was somewhat more economical, was realised.

 The cubic building was designed in the New Objectivity style in keeping with the spirit of the times.
 The Romanesque-style church with its striking tower is connected to the small Carmelite monastery via a garden.
 The interior of the church is particularly worth seeing.
 In 1935, the artist Ernst Nepo (1895 - 1971) created the fresco of St Theresa above the entrance.
-After the war, his involvement in the completion of the church was no longer desired, as the early National Socialist had already had a picture of the Führer painted in 1937, which had been presented to him by the Tyrolean National Socialist Women's Association for his birthday.
+After the war, his involvement in the completion of the church was no longer desired, as the early National Socialist had already had a picture of the Führer made in 1937, which had been presented to him personally by the Tyrolean Nazi women's organisation for his birthday.

 In his place, the Tyrolean artist Max Weiler (1910 - 2001) continued the work from 1946 onwards in order to see the nave of the church decorated in time for the 150th anniversary of the renewal of the Sacred Heart Society of 1796 in the province of Tyrol.
 The artist, who was still less well-known at the time, managed to complete four paintings.
 "Die Verehrung des Herzens Jesu“, „Die Herz-Jesu-Sonne“, „Johannesminne und Ölberg“ and „Der Lanzenstich" could be completed before it came to a scandal.
 The image of the Sacred Heart of Jesus was given the name "Pfaffenkarussell".

-The result, especially the portrait of the "Lanzenstich", was not very popular with the general public, as it showed the bystanders around the crucified man in traditional Tyrolean peasant dress during his last breath.
-It is no coincidence that one of the men under the cross is reminiscent of Adolf Hitler, while a Tyrolean marksman pierces the Saviour's flank with a spear.
+With the result, especially the portrait of the "Lance stitch", the general public was less than satisfied, as it showed the bystanders around the crucified man in traditional Tyrolean peasant dress during his last breath.
+It is probably no coincidence that one of the men under the cross is reminiscent of Adolf Hitler, while a Tyrolean marksman pierces the Saviour's flank with his spear.
 A naked Venus had to be demurely painted over with clothes in order to reduce the initial popular anger, which ultimately even led to a lawsuit by a farmer from Kössen who saw it as a disturbance of religion and order.
 Threats were made against the work and the artists.
 The Farmers' Union and parts of the Tyrolean clergy were even able to force the Vatican to intervene.

 After consultation between the Holy See and the Tyrolean Bishop Paulus Rusch, a strict judgement was issued: the completion of the cycle planned by Weiler was forbidden and the sketches were never executed.
 The public outrage of many conservative Christians, who were able to assert themselves in conservative Tyrol in the second half of the 20th century, was too great.
 For ten years, the works of art, now the pride and joy of the church, remained hidden from the eyes of the general public, covered with a cloth.